 "How do you know?" she demanded.
 "How can you possibly know this?"

 Willemina shrugged.
-“I’ve lived a lot longer than you, Helen.
-A lot longer.
-And this particular part of the country, with the river, it’s just like the Mississippi River, it’s a haven for smugglers, and criminals, pirates, and yes, spies.
-The nuclear plant is only 10 miles from here.
-I’ve seen things on this river, Helen, that would make you want to move.”
+"I've lived a lot longer than you, Helen.
+A lot longer and this particular part of the country, with the river, is just like the Mississippi River, it's a haven for smugglers, and criminals, pirates, and yes spies.
+The nuclear plant is only ten miles from here.
+I've seen things on this river Helen that would make you want to move."

 Helen gaped at her friend.
 "But …"